Citation Ticket New Orleans

 Photograph ©2022 by Brian Cohen.

-I sprinted diagonally across the street to the hotel property — of which I intend to write about my experience — and asked the person behind the front desk about whether where I parked was a legal parking space, or if I was insanely lucky.
+I sprinted diagonally across the street to the hotel property — of which I wrote about my experience in this article — and asked the person behind the front desk about whether where I parked was a legal parking space, or if I was insanely lucky.

 “Don’t park there,” he warned.
 “Cops have been notoriously known to give out tickets there.”